Gaoyuru717/Livestock-Waste-logistics-Network/README_livestock_project.md

 # Livestock Waste Data Analytics Project

 This project demonstrates a data science workflow applied to livestock waste management, a critical component in the environmental and agricultural sectors.
-It combines Python (for data cleaning and visualization) and Apache Hive (for scalable querying) to extract actionable insights from real-world livestock waste data.
+It combines Python and Apache Hive to extract actionable insights from real-world livestock waste data.

 ## Table of Contents
 - [1.
 Introduction](#1-introduction)